 As many as 60% of people omit to make a Will.
-Using our specialist knowledge of property, trust, and tax laws, Rotherham’s can assist in the drawing up of a Will in a process that puts an end to any uncertainty you may have, providing assurance that your wishes will be met.
+Using our specialist knowledge of property, trust, and tax laws, Rotherhams can assist in the drawing up of a Will in a process that puts an end to any uncertainty you may have about what happens to your estate on death, providing assurance that your wishes will be carried out.

 Losing a loved one is one of the most difficult challenges that the majority of us will face in a lifetime.
 We endeavour to make the process as smooth as possible, and handle each case with sensitivity and tact.

 - Married or civil partners with assets they wish to leave to their family

 - Parents wishing to appoint guardians for their children